mirage/arp/README.md

+## ARP - Address Resolution Protocol purely in OCaml

+%%VERSION%%

-An ARP protocol handler supporting IPv4 protocol addresses and Ethernet hardware addresses
+ARP is an implementation of the address resolution protocol purely in OCaml.
+It handles IPv4 protocol addresses and Ethernet hardware addresses only.

-It has some [documentation](https://hannesm.github.io/arp), a test suite and a [coverage report](https://hannesm.github.io/arp/coverage).

-An V1_LWT.ARP implementation is in the mirage subdirectory.
+A MirageOS [V1_LWT.ARP](https://github.com/mirage/mirage/blob/v2.9.0/types/V1.mli#L471) implementation is in the mirage subdirectory.

-Motivation for this implementation is [written up](https://hannes.nqsb.io/Posts/ARP)
+Motivation for this implementation is [written up](https://hannes.nqsb.io/Posts/ARP).

+## Documentation

+[API Documentation](https://hannesm.github.io/arp/doc/) is available online, also a test suite and a [coverage report](https://hannesm.github.io/arp/coverage/).